pingcap/tidb/docs/design/2018-10-24-view-support.md

     ```
     1. Parse the create view statement and build a logical plan for select clause part.
 If any grammar error occurs, return errors to parser.
     2. Examine view definer's privileges.
 Definer should own both `CREATE_VIEW_PRIV` privilege and base table's `SELECT` privilege.
 We will reuse `CREATE_PRIV` privilege when implement `CREATE VIEW` feature and will support `CREATE_VIEW_PRIV` check later.
     3. Examine create view statement.
-If the ViewFieldList clause part is empty, then we should generate view column names from SelectStmt clause.
+If the `ViewFieldList` clause part is empty, then we should generate view column names from SelectStmt clause.
 Otherwise check len(ViewFieldList) == len(Columns from SelectStmt).
 And then we save column names to `TableInfo.Columns`.
 2. DROP VIEW
   Implement `DROP VIEW` grammar, and delete the existing view tableinfo object.
 This function should reuse `DROP TABLE` code logic.
 3. SELECT FROM VIEW
     In function `func (b *PlanBuilder) buildDataSource(tn *ast.TableName) (LogicalPlan, error)`, if `tn *ast.TableName` is a view, then we build a select `LogicalPlan` from view's `SelectStmt` string.
 But this solution meets a problem, and here is the example:
-    ```mysql
+    ```sql
        create table t(a int,b int);
        create view v like select * from t;
        select * from t;
     ```
     Once we query from view `v`, database will rewrite view's `SelectStmt` from `select * from t` into **`select a as a,b as b from t`**.
     But, if we alter the schema of t like this:
-    ```mysql
+    ```sql
        drop table t;
        create table t(c int,d int);
     ```